amunrarara/Awesome-Links/General.md

 # Learning Resources

+- Hacksplaining | Learn about all sorts of common exploits | https://www.hacksplaining.com

 - Scrimba | Incredible courses, with a built-in code editor that records the teacher's activities, allowing in-lesson edits and note-taking to the teacher's actual code | https://scrimba.com

 - Kevin Powell | THE CSS Guy | https://www.youtube.com/@KevinPowell